What are the best exercises you can use in the gym?

 The best exercises for your workout

-Among so many exercises, there are some that are simply the best.
+In the midst of so many exercises, there are some that are simply the best.

 These are the exercises that will work your muscles in the most complete and effective way.

-It's the exercises that will give you most of your results.
+These are the exercises that will give you most of your results.

 What exercises are these?